Skip to main content

 • Is there an economic benefit to uncovering this information early in the treatment process?

-Families often share with us that, while these conversations are difficult and sometimes painful, they are also appreciated.
-Many report navigating stressful and embarrassing situations for years.
-Beginning the evaluation process often provides a sense of relief for the family.
+Families often tell us that, while these conversations can be difficult and even painful, they are also deeply appreciated.
+Many report carrying the weight of stressful and embarrassing situations for years.
+Beginning the evaluation process often brings a sense of relief and hope for the family.

 Comments